LoganR333/UNH-IT718/Lab1-Account-Setup/Azure/README.md

 ![Console](Lab1-Azure-console.png)

+> [!NOTE]
-4. Use of the published Azure consumption budget CLI is only for enterprise agreements, and does not support daily budgets.
+> Use of the published Azure consumption budget CLI is only for enterprise agreements, and does not support daily budgets.

+# Lab Report
-5. In the portal search for budget and create a new budget.
+In the portal search for budget and create a new budget.
 Submit a screenshot of the new budget:

 ![Budget](Lab1-Azure-budget.png)